Making a will

 Write your own will

-The cheapest – and perhaps riskiest way – to write a will is to do it yourself.
+Typically the least expensive – and perhaps riskiest way – to write a will is to do it yourself.
 You can buy templates online or at stationery shops.

 This is only a suitable option if your affairs are very simple.
 For example, if you’re married or in a civil partnership, with children, and want to leave everything to the surviving partner on the first death, and your children in equal shares on the second death.